Trinity College Theological School offers courses at all levels of study, taught by an international faculty.

 Through the University of Divinity, the School offers high-quality, accredited degrees and diplomas, and also serves the wider community by offering professional development workshops, seminars and lectures in our Continuing Education program.

 Trinity prepares students for the diversity of the modern church, by learning about a variety of models of church and theological ideas in contemporary society.
 Our students come from diverse backgrounds; they undertake study for many reasons and in a variety of ways.
-Part-time and full-time students from the on-campus, online and parish programs are encouraged to engage in open discussion and lively debate about the scriptures and Anglican traditions, and how these apply to life today.
+Part-time and full-time students from the online and parish programs are encouraged to engage in open discussion and lively debate about the scriptures and Anglican traditions, and how these apply to life today.

 Trinity College Theological School offers an inclusive, supportive community where: